The Largesse of the Sea Maiden: Theme

 Critic Aaron Thier defines the literary function of "God" in Johnson's The Largesse of the Sea Maiden:

 Comparison-Contrast: Jesus' Son and The Largesse of the Sea Maiden

-Johnson's short story oeuvre is represented in two collections: Jesus' Son (1992), comprising 11 works of short fiction, and his Largess of the Sea Maiden (2018), published posthumously 25 years after his first collection, and containing 5 stories.
+Johnson's short story oeuvre consists of two collections: Jesus' Son (1992), comprising 11 works of short fiction, and The Largesse of the Sea Maiden (2018), published posthumously 25 years after his first collection and containing 5 stories.
 The volumes have elicited commentary by a number of critics on their respective styles and themes.
 Author David L. Ulin argues that the collections defy comparison.